 - 3. If you are managing the Direct Payment yourself, or with help from a Nominated Person, the Council will provide you with a Direct Payment Card and Log in details for the online Card Account.
 We will also help you to set up the Card and Account.
-The Council will pay the agreed Direct Payment amount (less the recipient's contribution) into the Direct Payment Card Account every 4 weeks (or as required for one off or additional payments).
-You are responsible for ensuring the recipient's contribution is paid into the Card Account. - 4.
+The Council will pay the agreed Direct Payment amount into the Direct Payment Card Account every 4 weeks (or as required for one off or additional payments).
+We will invoice you separately for the recipient's assessed contribution.
+You must ensure their monthly contribution is paid in full and on time.
+Failure to pay their contribution may result in debt recovery action being taken against you. - 4.
 If the Council has arranged a Direct Payment Support Service for you, the Council will pay the full amount of your Direct Payment directly to the service provider.
 We will invoice you separately for the recipient's assessed contribution.
 You must ensure their monthly contribution is paid in full and on time.
 Failure to pay their contribution may result in debt recovery action being taken against you.